grobian/carbon-c-relay/README.md

 same or different aggregation types, but should write to a unique new metric.
 The metric names can include back references like in rewrite expressions, allowing for powerful single aggregation rules that yield in many aggregations.
-Produced metrics are sent to the relay as if they were submitted from the outside, hence match and aggregation rules apply to those.
-Care should be taken that loops are avoided.
-Also, since aggregations appear as matches without `stop` keyword, their positioning matters in the same way ordering of match statements.
+When no `send to` clause is given, produced metrics are sent to the relay as if they were submitted from the outside, hence match and aggregation rules apply to those.
+Care should be taken that loops are avoided this way.
+For this reason, the use of the `send to` clause is encouraged, to direct the output traffic where possible.
+Like for match rules, it is possible to define multiple cluster targets.
+Also, like match rules, the `stop` keyword applies to control the flow of metrics in the matching process.

 Examples